shivammehta25/OverFlow/docs/index.md

 </table>

-## Faster finetuning to different voices
+## Fast finetuning to different voices

 We finetuned our model from the RyanSpeech 100k checkpoint on several English datasets.
 The model adapted to the speaker style and accent-specific pronunciations within 5000 updates.
 This shows that finetuning on low-resource datasets is an effective way to adapt the model to different voices.